 Severe Weather

-Oklahoma weather can be volatile.
+Oklahoma weather can be unpredictable.
 You need to be aware of your surroundings and the weather conditions at all times.
 Most importantly, you are responsible for finding a safe place to shelter during the storm.

 What to do during a severe-weather event